-The ASPB provides for input of four external audio clock signals, one to each Audio 1-Audio 4 bank, where each bank consists of four audio channels.
-ASPB Audio 1-Audio 4 connectors begin closest to the rear panel and go toward the front panel.
+The ASPB provides for input of four audio clock signals to audio banks Audio 1-Audio 4, where each bank consists of four audio channels.
+Audio clock signals from video boards are prioritized by the slot locations of the video boards, going from slot J5 to slot J15.
+ASPB Audio 1-Audio 4 connectors begin closest to the rear panel and go toward the front.